DaveBarton/calculi/README.md

 3. `cd` into your `calculi` directory, and run <!-- `cabal bench` or -->
-`cabal run time-gb -- +RTS -N6` with "6" replaced by the number of cores you want to use (we suggest the number of physical cores on your machine minus 1 or 2, not counting hyperthreading).
+`cabal run time-gb -- +RTS -N6` with "6" replaced by the number of cores you want to use (we suggest the number of physical performance cores on your machine minus 1 or 2, not counting hyperthreading).

 Especially if your machine has more than 8 cores, please let us know your results!